 Foot #20 comes in three variations so there are options for any BERNINA model you own.
 Foot #20 is for models that have a maximum width of 5.5 mm, #20C is for 9 mm models and Foot #20D works with the Dual Feed function some models have.

 It is designed for decorative stitching, especially for satin stitching and the heavy, compact decorative stitching.
 If you look at the sole of the foot, you’ll see a wedge-shaped indentation.
 This extra room that allows fabric stitched with heavy stitches to easily move under the foot.
 But there is so much more it can do.
 The front of the foot has been cut-away so the area between the toes is open and you can clearly see where the needle goes into the fabric.
 I find this really useful when I am trying to position my stitching in a specific place on my project.
 The opening also lets me follow a marked line or pattern drawn on the fabric.

-One of the really great things about this foot is that it has a built-in guide for techniques such as appliqué and edgestitching.
+One of the really great things about this foot is that the toes can be used as guides for techniques such as appliqué and edgestitching.
 For appliqué, adjust the needle position all the way to the right or left (depending on how your fabric is oriented) and use the inside edge of the toe as a guide.
 Simply keep the edge of the appliqué aligned with the toe and your stitching will be perfectly placed on the edge of the shape.
 It works for a variety of appliqué techniques: Satin Stitch, Blanket Stitch, Invisible and more.
 It makes you look like a precision stitcher and all you have to do is use the right presser foot!

 So, Foot #20 is my favorite and most-used presser foot.
 What’s yours?
 I’d love to know and also what you use it for.
 As much as I use these feet, I’m sure there are techniques I haven’t discovered yet so please share!